developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 -----

-## Example Use Cases
+## Layout Switching

-This section explains how to switch layouts using Android intents when focus of an input field changes.
-Layout switching also can be done through DataWedge.
+This section explains the program logic involved with switching layouts with Android intents when focus of an input field changes.
+Layouts also can be controlled through DataWedge.
 [Find out how](/datawedge/latest/guide/utilities/ekb/).

 ### Requirements

-* **EKB v3.2 installed on the target device(s)**, activated and set as the default input source
+* **EKB v3.2 installed and activated on the target device(s)** and set as the default input source
 * **A *<u>single</u>* EKD layout file** (i.e. `myProject.encrypted`) in the following device folder: <br>
  `/enterprise/device/settings/ekb/config/`
 * **Layout file must contain ALL layouts** being used by apps on the device

 > See the [Enterprise Keyboard Designer Guide](/ekd) for help creating a layout file.

 -----

-### Switching Layouts, Case 1
+### Use Case 1

-This case describes an Android app with two text input fields:
+This case describes an Android app with two text input fields.
+Substitute sample names whown below with those in the deployed [layout definition file](../deploy).

 * `editText1` input field uses the standard Enterprise Keyboard fixed layout, which includes numeric, alpha-numeric, scan and symbol keyboards manually switchable by the user as needed.
 * `editText2` input field uses a custom layout made with EKD that contains keys specifically designed for a particular type of input.